-Navigating the dairy aisle for a healthy yogurt can be overwhelming.
-There's no shortage of options from regular to Greek to Icelandic skyr yogurt, and then there's a variety of flavors, milkfat options and add-ins, too.
+Navigating the dairy aisle for a nutritious yogurt can be overwhelming.
+There's no shortage of options (hi, Greek and Icelandic skyr yogurt), and then there's a variety of flavors, milkfat options and add-ins, too.

 Video of the Day